-- 1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied. - 2.
-There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property and taxes on the total amount of wages or salaries. - 3.
-The existing taxes to which the Convention shall apply are, in particular: - (a) in Cameroon: - (i) the personal income tax; - (ii) the company tax; - (iii) the minimum tax on companies and individuals; - (iv) the special tax on income; and - (v) the housing loans fund tax and the employment fund tax;
+- 1. This Convention shall apply to taxes on income and on capital imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied. - 2.
+There shall be regarded as taxes on income and on capital all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property, taxes on the total amounts of wages or salaries paid by enterprises, as well as taxes on capital appreciation. - 3.
+The existing taxes to which the Convention shall apply are in particular: - (a) in the case of South Africa: - (i) the normal tax; and - (ii) the secondary tax on companies;